matts-maps/ihdp-phl/README.md

-# Philippine Humanitarian Data Package
+# The Integrated Humanitarian Data Package for the Philippines

 A catalogue of GIS layers for disaster response, health, development, and climate resilience work in the Philippines.
 Built with [Astro](https://astro.build) and [Starlight](https://starlight.astro.build), branded for MapAction.